beyerh/md-manuscript/README.md

 **Option 2: From existing output**
 1. Build a document once with the provided `reference_doc.docx`
-2. Open the generated Word document
-3. Format all styles as desired (Normal, Heading 1-3, Figure Caption, Table Caption)
+2. Format all styles as desired (Normal, Heading 1-3, Figure Caption, Table Caption)
-4. **Important:** Create a `FrontMatter` style for author information
-5. Save as `resources/reference_doc.docx`
+3. Save as `resources/reference_doc.docx`

 ### PDF Customization